couchbase/couchbase-exporter/README.md

 There are a couple of ways to install and configure both.
-The easiest way by far is to run the [kube-prometheus](https://github.com/coreos/kube-prometheus) package, which bundles the Prometheus Operator, AlertManager and Grafana.
+The easiest way by far is to run the [kube-prometheus](https://github.com/coreos/kube-prometheus) package, which bundles the Prometheus Operator, AlertManager, Grafana, and many others.
 This is great if you are running Couchbase Automonous Operator.
 Alternatively, you can check out the official [Prometheus Helm Chart](https://github.com/helm/charts/tree/master/stable/prometheus).

 Otherwise see below.